cakephp/legacy-twig-view/README.markdown

 # Twig for CakePHP

-This plugin for the CakePHP Framework allows you to use the Twig Templating Language to write your views.
+This plugin for the CakePHP Framework allows you to use the Twig Templating Language.

-Apart from enabling you to use most of Twigs powerful features the plugin is tightly integrated with CakePHP View Rendering giving you full access to Helpers and Elements.
+Apart from enabling you to use most of Twig's features the plugin is tightly integrated with the CakePHP view renderer giving you full access to helpers, objects and elements.

 ## Installation